August, 2014 - A Few Headlines

 Wellington Amphitheatre – Current Schedule of Events

 Subscribe now for FREE by signing up for our weekly newsletter – see the top left corner of this page.
 Keep track of what’s happening “Around Wellington!
-See our most recent Contest winner!
-And enter our current Contest to win a one-hour massage gift certificate from Massage Envy in Wellington!
+Enter our new Contest and See our most recent Contest winner!

 By Krista Martinelli

 Under new ownership, the Zoo Health Club – Lake Worth West – is making positive changes in people’s lives.
 New owners Bonnie and Jonathan are happy with their medium sized facility, saying “We’re the Goldilocks of health clubs, not too big and not too small.”